Skip to main content

 How it works

 When you select a cached model for your endpoint, Runpod automatically tries to start your workers on hosts that already contain the selected model.
-If no cached host machines are available, the system delays starting your workers until the model is downloaded onto the machine where your workers will run, ensuring you still won’t be charged for the download time.
+If no cached host are available, the system delays starting your workers until the model is downloaded onto the machine where your workers will run, ensuring you still won’t be charged for the download time.

 Enable cached models